FUSE-Lab/EdgeClusters/README.md

 # EdgeClusters
-Cluster analysis for forest edges
+Cluster analysis for forest edges.

+This work builds on Ben McCallister's thesis.